A criminal profile of the Gilgo Beach serial killer

 The “Gilgo Four” victims were reportedly wrapped in burlap.

-This has led to the theory that LISK works in an occupation that provides him with easy access to burlap.
-That or he has a hobby that puts him in regular contact with the material.
+This has led to the theory that the Gilgo Beach killer works in an occupation that provides him with easy access to burlap.
+That, or he has a hobby that puts him in regular contact with the material.

-Although this is possible, it is important to point out that he only needed to have access to it at one singular point in time.
+Although it is possible, it is important to stress that he only needed access to the material once.

 burlap lisk